alexec/docker-maven-plugin/USAGE.md

 sleep: 1000
 # tag to use for images
 tag: alex.e.c/app:${project.artifactId}-${project.version}
+container:
+    # a name for the container (if omitted, we will create an artifical one)
+    name: theName
  ```

 If you only want to use another image as a build dependency, you do not need to provide a `Dockerfile`.
 Instead, just specfify the images in `conf.yml`: